jonasmaertens/employeeWorkloadMonitor/README.md

 # Employee Workload Monitor

 ## Description
 A web-based application to monitor and manage employee workloads.
-The application is designed for a context where all users have access to the data file/database, and it should be secure.
+The application is designed for a context where all users have access to the data file/database (used like a shared excel workbook on a network drive), and it should be secure.
 To ensure security, the application uses a combination of symmetric and asymmetric encryption.
 A privileged user (employer) has access to all data, which is why both types of encryption are used.
 The backend is a Python application that uses Eel to temporarily host a web frontend.

 ## Installation